wp-plugins/wurdey/readme.txt

 == Description ==

-The Wurdey plugin is used so the installed blog can be securely and remotely managed by the Wurdey Team.

 [Wurdey](https://www.wurdey.com) is a managed WordPress maintenance platform which automates wordpress updates, security, backups, performance optimization and more.
+Our service removes the worry and concerns of WordPress website maintenance and management.

 **Features include:**
 * Daily Wordpress, Plugin and Theme Updates
+* Database Optimization & Repair
 * Website Firewall
-* Database Optimization
 * Malware Scanning
 * Offsite Backups
 * Performance Caching
 * Downtime Monitoring

-* SSD Hosting (Optional)
+Hosting on our SSD Servers w/ Exchance Email is Optional but not required.

+A subscription to the [Wurdey](https://www.wurdey.com) WordPress maintenance service is required for the plugin to work.

 == Installation ==